Tips for Keeping Pets Safe and Healthy this Holiday Season

 To a playful pet, your Christmas tree might look like a giant toy of sparkly fun.
 Be sure to securely anchor your tree so it doesn't tip and fall should your cat decide to climb its branches.

 Dogs and most cats have pretty low standards when it comes to the water they drink.
 Tree water is considered a holiday treat for our pets.
-Tree water, however, can contain fertilizers and other additives that help the tree live from Turkey Day to Christmas.
+Tree water, however, can contain fertilizers and other additives that help the tree alive.
 These fertilizers can be harmful to your pet, sometimes causing serious illness.
 Stagnant water, especially if it isn't changed daily, is also a breeding ground for bacteria that could also cause your pet to become ill.

 Tinsel might seem innocuous, but cats love this sparkly light-catching toy that's easy to bat around in their mouths.
 Tinsel can be easily swallowed which can lead to an obstructed digestive tract, severe vomiting, dehydration, and surgery.